sebvey/python-fp/README.md

 In order to achieve all of this, we propose a functional API adapted for python, taking into account its strengthes and weaknesses to enrich the language without twisting it too much.

+# DOCUMENTATION

+Please see the [full documentation](https://sebvey.github.io/python-fp/) for more information.

 # QUICK START

 xfp is plublished on PyPI [HERE](https://pypi.org/project/xfp/), easy to install with your package manager.